New multivariate tests for assessing covariate balance in matched observational studies: A brief review of two-sample tests based on similarity information

-The setup of the general two-sample testing is as follows: There are two independent samples $\{\bx_1,\dots,\bx_n\}$ and $\{\by_1,\dots,\by_m\}$, where the units in each sample are independent and identically distributed according to distributions $F_\bx$ and $F_\by$, respectively.
-The setup of covariate balance assessment is slightly different as the two samples are no long independent due to the matching step, while some ideas could still be adopted.
-We here review the existing two-sample tests based on similarity information as the proposed tests build up on them.
+The setup for general two independent sample testing is as follows: There are two independent samples $\{\bx_1,\dots,\bx_n\}$ and $\{\by_1,\dots,\by_m\}$, where the units in each sample are independent and identically distributed according to distributions $F_\bx$ and $F_\by$, respectively.
+The setup for covariate balance assessment is slightly different as the two samples are no longer independent due to the matching step.
+We here review the existing two independent sample tests based on similarity information as the proposed tests build up on them.

-\cite{friedman1979multivariate} proposed the first practical two-sample test for multivariate data based on similarity information.
-They used the pairwise distances among the pooled observations from the two samples to construct a minimal spanning tree (MST), which is a spanning tree that connects all observations with the sum of distances of edges in the tree minimized.
-The test statistic is the number of edges that connect nodes (observations) from different samples and the null hypothesis of equal distribution is rejected if this number of significantly \emph{less} than its null expectation.
-The rationale of the test is that, if the two samples are from the same distribution, the two samples are well mixed and we expect a relative large number of edges that connect subjects from different samples.
-So if the number of between-sample edges is small, the two samples are from different distributions.
-We call the test the \emph{edge-count test} for easy reference.
+\cite{friedman1979multivariate} developed the first practical two-sample test for multivariate data based on similarity information.
+The test considers the minimal spanning tree (MST) constructed from the pairwise distances among the pooled observations from the two samples, which is the spanning tree connecting all observations from the two samples that minimizes the sum of distances of edges in the tree.
+The test statistic is the number of edges that connect nodes (observations) from different samples and the null hypothesis of equal distribution is rejected if this number is significantly {\it{less}} than its null expectation.
+The idea behind the test is that, if the two samples are from the same distribution, the two samples are well mixed and we expect a relatively large number of edges that connect subjects from different samples.
+So if the number of between-sample edges is small, this suggests the two samples are from different distributions.
+We call this test the \emph{edge-count test} for easy reference.

-The edge-count test was later extended to other similarity graphs, such as nearest neighbor (NN) graphs in \cite{schilling1986multivariate} and \cite{henze1988multivariate}, and a non-bipartite matching graph in \cite{rosenbaum2005exact} (crossmatch). \cite{maa1996reducing} showed that the edge-count test based on MST constructed on Euclidean distance is consistent against all alternatives for multivariate data.
+The edge-count test was later extended to other similarity graphs, such as nearest neighbor (NN) graphs in \cite{schilling1986multivariate} and \cite{henze1988multivariate}, and a non-bipartite matching graph in \cite{rosenbaum2005exact} (crossmatch).
+Extensions of the edge-count test have been applied to assess covariate balance in several observational studies \citep{heller2010using, mchugh2013hospitals}.